-- Use all their senses in hands-on exploration of natural materials. - Explore collections of materials with similar and/or different properties. - Talk about what they see, using a wide vocabulary. - Begin to make sense of their own life-story and family's history. - \ Show interest in different occupations. - Explore how things work. - Plant seeds and care for growing plants. - \ Understand the key features of the life cycle of a plant and an animal - Begin to understand the need to respect and care for the natural environment and all living things. - \ Explore and talk about different forces they can feel - \ Talk about the differences between materials and changes they notice. - Continue developing positive attitudes about the differences between people - \ Know that there are different countries in the world and talk about the differences they have experienced or seen in photos.
+- \ Use all their senses in hands-on exploration of natural materials. - \ Explore collections of materials with similar and/or different properties. - \ Talk about what they see, using a wide vocabulary. - Begin to make sense of their own life-story and family's history. - \ Look at photos from their past e.g. when they were born/babies. - During key person group begin to talk about what they have been doing in the past e.g. at the weekend, last night etc. And future plans e.g. what is going to do at the weekend, the night, on their birthday etc. - Show interest in different occupations. - \ Explore different celebrations around the world Chinese new year, Diwali, Halloween, Bon fire night etc. - \ Explore how things work.
+How do toys move e.g. wheels. - Plant seeds and care for growing plants. - \ Understand the key features of the life cycle of a plant and an animal. - \ Begin to understand the need to respect and care for the natural environment and all living things. - \ Explore and talk about different forces they can feel. - \ Explore different toys with moving parts and hoe they work/move forces, pushing and pulling.
+Name toys with wheels. - Talk about the differences between materials and changes they notice. - \ Continue developing positive attitudes about the differences between people. - \ Know that there are different countries in the world and talk about the differences they have experienced or seen in photos.
+(Link to map work - blue is water, ocean, green is land) Explore the world map/ globe. - Begin to explore and understand seasons, the weather changing in seasons and seasonal changes. - Bake a range of sweet and savoury dishes. - Begin to work safely and hygienically. - \ Explore electrical toys e.g. remote control cars, torches, metal detectors etc. - \ Explore drawing on prowise board changing colour, shapes etc. - Begin to access purple mash activities. - Play interactive games e.g. phonics play/purple mash which are already open. - Say what has happened to objects, living things and events. - During investigations talk to an adult about what has been found.